 - Write your email using a personable tone, and preferably send it from an email with a name in it (e.g: [email protected] instead of [email protected]).

-Embedding your explainer video (or any kind of video, for that matter) in your email campaign is quite risky since not all email clients support video playing, not to mention that most of the time, embed codes are stripped clean from emails.
+Embedding your explainer video (or a sales video, for that matter) in your email campaign is quite risky since not all email clients support video playing, not to mention that most of the time, embed codes are stripped clean from emails.

 You can easily work your way around this by attaching a static image that links to the video instead of embedding the entire video.
 There are clear benefits to this method: